vishalbelsare/latigo/README.md

 ```

 ### Set up port forwarding to Gordo cluster
+This is useful when manually debugging with Gordo, but you should not rely on it for interfacing Latigo with Gordo, for that use a proper connection through API Gateway.

 ```bash
 # Now we set up port forwarding so that our code can talk to the cluster
 kubectl port-forward svc/ambassador -n ambassador 8080:80